World No Tobacco Day

 World No Tobacco Day 2014 is an opportunity to call on countries to raise taxes on tobacco.
 A tax increase that increases tobacco prices by 10% decreases tobacco consumption by about 4% in high-income countries and by up to 8% in most low- and middle-income countries.
-To learn more about strategies for eliminating tobacco advertising, promotion, and sponsorship, visit the AAP Richmond Center’s interactive Tobacco Prevention Policy Tool or find out what you need to know from this WHO booklet.
+To learn more about strategies for raising tobacco taxes, visit the AAP Richmond Center’s interactive Tobacco Prevention Policy Tool or find out what you need to know from the WHO.

 For more information on the global fight against tobacco, visit the WHO Tobacco Free Initiative Web site.

 View information from previous World No Tobacco Days.